Loading...

 Program Type

-No formal program required for basic dental assisting; board-approved program required for coronal polishing certificate; CODA-accredited program or board-approved course for restorative functions certificate
+No formal program required for basic dental assisting; board-approved program of instruction required for coronal polishing certificate; CODA-accredited program or other equivalent course or program approved by the board for restorative functions certificate

 CODA Accreditation Not Required